contactpunit/emailparser/README.md

 enter auth code here: <enter the code>
 /Users/punitjain/Documents/Punit/project/emailparser/emailActions.py:112: DeprecationWarning: datetime.datetime.utcfromtimestamp() is deprecated and scheduled for removal in a future version.
 Use timezone-aware objects to represent datetimes in UTC: datetime.datetime.fromtimestamp(timestamp, datetime.UTC).
 ```

+### Limitations and Enhancements

+1. Still working on adding capabilities to read other folders apart from Inbox.
+2. Adding proper exception handling in progress